 All trash needs to be placed outside by 5 a.m.
 Monday of the week collection begins.
 Of course, you can put it out up to 9 days before that Monday.
 Pickup locations rotate, so you need to look at the collection schedule.

 For bulk items, Surprise offers free pickups; just call 623-222-6000 to schedule one.
 Each pickup can take a maximum of 10 cubic yards — approximately an amount a standard pickup truck can haul — and each household can dump up to 20 cubic yards a year.

 Allowed items include furniture, yard debris, small car parts and appliances.
 The city doesn’t accept building materials, hazardous materials or glass.

 More info: www.surpriseaz.gov

 The city of Tempe offers two bulk collection programs.
 The first, called Mixed Bulk Trash, happens every other month and accepts furniture, non-Freon appliances, yard waste and green organic material.
 It doesn’t take Freon appliances, hazardous materials, construction or remodeling waste, or tires.

 The other program, called Green Organics, occurs three times a year and exclusively takes yard waste — excluding grass, palm fronds and oleanders.
 Unlike bulk trash, which goes to the landfill, Green Organics waste goes to a composting facility.

 You can check the pickup schedule for both Mixed Bulk Trash and Green Organics here.
-Pickups can be scheduled for other times, but you will incur a fee.
+Pickups are available at other times, but you will incur a fee.
 You can place items outside up to 10 days before the Monday of a scheduled pickup week, but no later than 6 a.m. on that Monday.

 More info: www.tempe.gov